Homemade Balsamic Glaze Recipe

 Balsamic glaze, just cooked, in a pot.

 In a small saucepan, combine the balsamic vinegar and your chosen sweetener.
 Place the saucepan over medium-high heat and bring the mixture to a gentle boil.
-Once it reaches a boil, stir well, and reduce the heat to low, and let it simmer.
+Once it reaches a boil, stir well, reduce the heat to low, and let it simmer.
 Stir occasionally to prevent burning.

 A spoon letting balsamic glaze drizzle off it into a jar.